 In this mode, there is no map or prior set-up, so it can be used anywhere in any building to help the user go through long corridors.
 It takes the chair smoothly through the corridor and adapts its speed to the flow of traffic in the corridor.

 The chair can be made to self-navigate from its charge station to the bedside or other location of its user when the user is ready.

 When approaching a desk or table, the chair can be requested to maneuver into a safe position relative to the desk or table without user intervention.

 Throughout this video demo, the chair is placed under a series of challenging conditions:

-The home-screen of the GUI provides five Self-Driving options as explained above.
+The home screen of the GUI provides five Self-Driving options as explained above.
 From a computational perspective, the most challenging of those options is autonomous navigation to an arbitrary distant location in a dynamic environment with moving objects.
-In this video the chair is directed to use Autonomous Navigation Mode to go from the workshop to the end of a series of corridors.
-You can see the robot’s progress displayed in the GUI which shows the robot’s location in the map.
-Once the robot reaches its destination, the GUI once again displays the whole map of the building floor in both 2D and 3D so that the user can choose a new destination or return to the home-screen for more options.
+In this video, the chair is directed to use Autonomous Navigation Mode to go from the workshop to the end of a series of corridors.
+You can see the robot’s progress displayed in the GUI which shows the robot’s location on the map.
+Once the robot reaches its destination, the GUI once again displays the whole map of the building floor in both 2D and 3D so that the user can choose a new destination or return to the home screen for more options.
 This GUI is always customized to the requirements of the OEM because everyone has really different ideas of how the GUI should be arranged.